-A The initial session is half price (£25).
-After that, a 50 minute session costs £50.
+A The initial session is less than half price (£25).
+After that, a 50 minute session costs £55.
 I may be able to negotiate a lower rate for students or low wage earners.
 If you think you may be eligible for a lower rate please contact me to discuss this further.

 Q Where does the therapy group run?

 A The group meets at Birmingham Buddhist Centre in Moseley in a room tucked away at the back of the centre.